What makes Madina Institute unique?

 –Tazkiyah al-Nafs: Spirituality We take a balanced and academic approach to this oft-misunderstood subject as a science taken directly from source texts and outlining the specific methodologies and interpretations in light of the Shari’ah, drawing from the foundational works of luminaries such as Ibn ‘Ata’illah.

-Your daily life at Madina will be busy, but fruitful insha’Allah.
+As a full-time student your daily life at Madina will be busy, but fruitful insha’Allah.

 – Each week day starts with 4 hours of Arabic designed to be engaging, interactive and full of practice.